DaVikingMan/FalconXOS/README.md

 And this can only be done when we use the principles of Operating shell.

-Because if you notice the pre-installed terminals which come with your Operaing system are the most efficient but they compormise efficiency and good UI.
+If you notice the terminals which come with your Operating System(such as CMD for windows 10), they are actually the most ram-efficient but they compromise good UI and features.

 For example Command Prompt only uses 7mb of Ram and 0.1% cpu.